zhenghaohe/zhenghao.me/content/blog/js-in-depth-types-objects-and-deep-copy.md

 <div class='tip tip-right'><p>Yes '123' and new String('123') are different things in JavaScript. <a href='https://twitter.com/jaffathecake/status/1086204098830049280'>Check out this twitter</a> to learn more about this idiosyncrasy of JavaScript</p></div>

-With a little bit of string processing using a regexp, we can come up with the following solution that can account for all cases.
+With a little bit of string processing using a `regexp`, we can come up with the following solution that can account for all cases.

 ```js
 function getType(obj) {